 PN processing(#2720)

 The PN is incremented by a positive number for each MPDU.
 The PN shall be incremented in steps of 1 for constituent MPDUs of fragmented MSDUs and MMPDUs.
 (11ah)For PV0 MPDUs, the PN shall never repeat for a series of encrypted MPDUs using the same temporal key.
 (11ah)For PV1 MPDUs, the PN shall never repeat for a series of encrypted MPDUs using the same temporal key and TID/ACI.

+If the MPDU is to be transmitted by a STA that is affiliated with an MLD and PTK is the temporal key, the STAs in the MLD shall share a single PN space for all the links.

 (#4031)(#2500)If the PN exceeds the threshold that is defined in dot11PNExhaustionThresholdLow and dot11PNExhaustionThresholdHigh, an MLME-PN-EXHAUSTION.indication primitive shall be generated.